 We know the pain of composing emails which will bring sales to your company and this can be done only when the emails you are writing sounds less awkward to your audience.

-Some people seem to have it.
-That effortless knack for writing smooth, professional yet not overly-stuffy emails that still get the job done.
+Some people seem to have that effortless knack for writing smooth, professional yet not overly-stuffy emails that still get the job done.

-Unfortunately, there’s only so much time you can think about writing an email before you’re better off calling a person.
+Unfortunately, It takes a lot of your working time to think and then write an email instead you can better end up calling a person and saving your time.
 In fact on average, office workers spend about 14% of their workweek just responding to email.
 That’s 1.2 hours out of a 9-hour work day, which could be better spent doing other concrete working tasks.